neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/brainglobe.md

   * Visualisation of data in atlas space with [`brainrender`](https://github.com/brainglobe/brainrender) and [`brainrender-napari`](https://github.com/brainglobe/brainrender-napari).
 * **Programmatic access:** an introduction to interacting with the BrainGlobe ecosystem via scripting and the command line.

-### Collaboration days
+### Collaboration days (Thursday - Friday)

-The final two days—**Thursday and Friday**—are dedicated to collaboration.
+The final two days are dedicated to collaboration.
 We will join forces with participants from the **Extracellular Electrophysiology** track to work together on participant-led projects.

 * **Skill building:** we'll start with a practical workshop on **Git and GitHub** to equip everyone with the necessary skills for collaborative coding.
 * **Project-based work:** participants will self-organize into small teams to tackle projects hands-on. **Coding is not a requirement**; any idea that benefits from collaboration with other attendees is welcome.
 Potential project ideas include, but are not limited to: